MR-Addict/mdbook-repl/docs/src/usage.md

 # Usage

 This preprocessor is designed to be used with [mdbook](https://rust-lang.github.io/mdBook).
-If you want to use this repl in your own web project other thatn mdbook, you can have a look at [For Developers](for-developers.md) section.
+If you want to use this repl in your own web project other than mdbook, you can have a look at [For Developers](for-developers.md) section.

 ## Installation